 Electric vehicle charging stations

 An approved and certified measurement system is integral to accurate and reliable measurement of electricity.
 The Electricity and Gas Inspection Act (EGIA) and regulations require that we approve and recertify at prescribed intervals measuring devices used to determine a fee for electricity consumption.
-This helps protect consumers and charging station operators against loss due to inaccurate measurement and/or unfair practices.
+This helps protect consumers and electric vehicle (EV) charging station operators against loss due to inaccurate measurement and/or unfair practices.